Algebraic deformation for (S)PDEs: Applications

-As a consequence of \eqref{ident_NA} and Theorem~\ref{DCK_def}, we obtain one of our main results \begin{theorem} The map $ \Delta_{\text{ {NA}}} $ is a deformation of the Butcher-Connes-Kreimer coproduct.
+The identities \eqref{def_deltas_NA} can be obtained by applying $ \CM^{(2)(1)} $ to \eqref{recur_def_deltaDCK}: \begin{equs} \bar{\Delta}_{\text{ {NA}}} = \CM^{(2)(1)} \bar{\Delta}_{\text{ {DCK}}}, \quad \Delta_{\text{ {NA}}} = \CM^{(2)(1)} \Delta_{\text{ {DCK}}}. \end{equs} As a consequence of \eqref{ident_NA} and Theorem~\ref{DCK_def}, we obtain one of our main results \begin{theorem} The map $ \Delta_{\text{ {NA}}} $ is a deformation of the Butcher-Connes-Kreimer coproduct.
 It is obtained by applying the Guin-Oudom procedure on $ \wh{\curvearrowright} $ which is a deformation of $ \curvearrowright $ given by the map $ \Theta $. \end{theorem} The maps used in \cite{BS} are slightly different from \eqref{def_deltas_NA}.
 Indeed, for numerical schemes, we define the order $ r $ of the scheme a priori.
 This produces projections such that the sum over $ n $ is finite.
 In the end we only keep trees of a certain size determined by the number of integrations (edges decorated by $ \Lab_+ $) and polynomials (node decorations).
 There is another major simplification.
 In the scheme described in \cite{BS} there is no a priori derivatives on the edges.
 Therefore, $ m $ is zero inside the tree.
 The deformation \eqref{deformation_preLie} reads in this context for $ \tau_1, \tau_2 \in \CT_E^V $ \begin{equs} \end{equs} One other simplification in the scheme comes from the way one approximates the various operators appearing within the iterated integrals.
 For $ \int_{0}^{t} e^{-i \xi P(k)} \cdots d\xi $ one uses a well-chosen Taylor expansion depending on the resonances.
 One Taylor-expands the lower part in the resonances and integrates exactly the dominant part.
 This will guarantee a minimisation of the local error.
 For $ e^{ it P(k)} $, there is no approximation.
 Therefore, at the algebraic level we will restrain the grafting in \eqref{deformation_preLie_NA} to an edge where $ o \in \Lab_+ $.